How to get to Huancayo?

 You can check the published train schedules and fares, as well as purchase tickets online through the website:-

 Alternatively, tickets can be purchased through the Ferrocarril Central Andina office located on the 5th floor of Avenue José Gálvez Barrenechea Nº 566, San Isidro.

-The touristic train cars being built in 2006 are fairly new with all seats being reclinable and facing forwards.
-The panoramic windows on the sides and roof of the car, alongside the spectacular scenery en route make this quite a magnificent journey.
+The touristic train cars being built in 2006 are fairly new with all seats being reclinable and facing forward.
+There are panoramic windows on the sides and roof of the car.
+The spectacular scenery en route make this quite a magnificent journey.

 The classic train cars are older, being built in either the 50s or the 80s.
 The non-reclinable seats are arranged in pods of 4 facing each other with a small table in the middle.

 Classic tickets cost 120 soles one way, roughly $45.
 Round trip tickets cost 195 soles, approximately $73.